Questions and Answers About Pedestrian Accident Lawyer in McAllen

 Car accidents are the leading cause of trauma-related amputations.
 Amputations require lifelong rehabilitation.
 During the collision, the impact of a vehicle colliding with the victim can break a victim’s hands, feet, legs, toes, fingers, or arms.
 Doctors must amputate when they cannot repair damaged limbs or body parts.

 Fatalities are another possible result of pedestrian accidents.
-A family member may bring a wrongful death lawsuit on behalf of the deceased against the driver whose negligence or recklessness caused the death of their loved one.
-Losing a family member is a devastating event that can take a long time to recover from.
+With a pedestrian accident lawyer, a family member may bring a wrongful death lawsuit on behalf of the deceased against the driver whose negligence or recklessness caused the death of their loved one.

-Emotional pain is detrimental to your quality of life after a pedestrian accident.
-Pain and suffering includes physical pain, mental anguish, and other psychological effects caused by the accident and your injuries.
+Emotional pain is detrimental to your quality of life after a pedestrian car accident.
+Pain and suffering include physical pain, mental anguish, and other psychological effects caused by the accident and your injuries.

-A key factor in determining pain and suffering in a lawsuit is emotional trauma.
+Emotional trauma is a key factor in determining pain and suffering in a lawsuit brought by you and your pedestrian accident attorney.
 Victims of pedestrian accidents not only suffer physical pain but might also experience emotional distress that persists after a full physical recovery.
 At the time of the accident and in the days following it, victims might experience shock, trouble believing the accident happened, anger, nervousness, fear, guilt, and more.

-Emotional distress usually does not easily go away.
+Emotional distress usually doesn’t go away easily.
 Instead, it can have a continuous impact on an individual.
-During and after physical healing, some people experience post traumatic stress disorder (PTSD), panic disorders, anxiety, depression, anguish, fearfulness, trouble sleeping, and recurring nightmares about the accident.
+During and after physical healing, some people experience post-traumatic stress disorder (PTSD), panic disorders, anxiety, depression, anguish, fearfulness, trouble sleeping, and recurring nightmares about the accident.

 - Heart palpitations